grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 On passive sonar, Cassandra listened to the sound of the _Prospect's_ motors traveling off into the water and come bouncing back.
 From the signals, she felt the impenetrable surface above and tracked the larger pieces in their unchangeable orbits in the gyre around her.
 She spent the first few hours of the morning scanning circles with the sonar, flipping filters on and off.

 When she felt like she had found a good combination of filters for giving her the clearest view of the surrounding water --- while at the same time taking out the source sound of the _Prospect's_ motors --- she did a slow sweep in every direction scribbling notes on a pad as she went.
 Towards the rear port side, she thought she could hear something oddly mechanical.
 She adjusted her filters and tried to pin it down, but it eluded her.
 It may have been the distant thrum of a motor, but it also could just be chunks of refuse grinding against each other.
-The sea was so full of signals and reflections that beyond her immediate surrounding landscape it was impossible to be sure what was real and what was just a acoustic mirage.
+The sea was so full of signals and reflections that beyond her immediate surrounding landscape it was impossible to be sure what was real and what was just an acoustic mirage.

 [//]: # (----- invisible character break)